Programmer-RZ/VisualizingSortingAlgorithms/README.md

 ```
 start SortingAlgorithms.sln
 ```
-- Build the project and run the .exe
+- Build the project in Release and x86

 **Releases**